 - EMERGING TECHNOLOGY: If you've put emerging technology to work and had success, this is your category!
 Start with AI and IoT, then wonder if even more recent innovations will be needed to take home this prize.

-- RISING STAR: Junior IT pros who have demonstrated technology success and excellence.
+- RISING STAR: Emerging IT pros who have demonstrated technology success and excellence.

 One ultimate AUSTRALIAN TECHNOLOGY LEADER OF THE YEAR will be chosen from among the category winners.